agalue/opennms-drift-kubernetes/README.md

 ;; MSG SIZE  rcvd: 181
 ```

-Create an S3 bucket to hold the Kops configuration; for example:
+Create an S3 bucket to hold the `kops` configuration; for example:

 ```shell
 aws s3api create-bucket \